jordanbmoore/breadbox/README.md

 # breadbox
-A local backup service for your favorite youtubers.
+BreadBox is a simple Python script that allows the user backup their favorite YouTube channels.